About this article

 Retatrutide is a synthetic peptide designed to mimic these three hormones in one compound.

-Researchers are studying retatrutide for its potential influence on:
+Researchers are exploring its influence on:

 • Glucose regulation models